maxrdz/poparazzi-private-api/docs/sdk-docs/classes/Client.md

 # Class: `Client`

-#### This class serves as the Poparazzi client object, which handles all API calls.
+#### This class serves as the Poparazzi client object, which handles all Web / Streaming API calls.

 ## Class Properties